wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/using-secure-websocket-inbound.md

     If necessary, you can use the [data mapper](../../references/mediators/data-Mapper-Mediator) to perform data transformation inside the Micro Integrator message flow.
 For example, you can perform JSON to JSON transformation.
 To do this, you have to explicitly apply the required data mapping logic for all WebSocket frames.

 ## Synapse configuration

+Following are the integration artifacts that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

 Specify the `websocket.accept.contenType` property to inform the WebSocket sender to build the frames with the specified content type, and to include the same subprotocol header that was used to determine the content of the WebSocket frames.
 In this case it is JSON.